guzmonne/dynamodb-model/README.md

 // >>> 'Something'
 ```

-If you are using Typescript then you must create the interface that the new class will implement, which should inherit `IDefaultModel`.
-You are going to have to help the Typescript compiler to know the type of the model by casting them to the new interface.
+If you are using Typescript then you might want to create the interface that the new class will implement, which should inherit `IDefaultModel`.
+You can then cast the created model to this interface to help Typescript out.

 ```typescript
 interface ICustomModel extends IDefaultModel {